Scalable Computation of Energy Functions for Nonlinear Balanced Truncation: Introduction

-For \textit{nonlinear} large-scale systems, many aspects of balanced truncation model reduction remain open problems.
-The theoretical foundation for balanced truncation of nonlinear open-loop systems proposed by Scherpen~\cite{scherpen1993balancing} defines input and output energy functions and shows that they can be computed as solutions to either the Hamilton-Jacobi ({HJ}) or Hamilton-Jacobi-Bellman ({HJB}) partial differential equations.
-Theoretical extensions of~\cite{scherpen1993balancing} to the closed-loop setting, such as $\mathcal{H}_\infty$ balancing~\cite{scherpen1996hinfty_balancing} and HJB balancing~\cite{scherpen1994normCoprime} have also been proposed for nonlinear systems.
-In all of these approaches, the main computational bottleneck for systems of {even modest order} is the need to solve the Hamilton-Jacobi equations.
-Moreover, whereas balanced truncation for LTI systems requires a linear change of variables, the extension to nonlinear systems requires {\em nonlinear transformations}.
-While reduced models obtained through the original balancing framework~\cite{scherpen1993balancing} were quickly shown to be non-unique~\cite{gray2001nonuniqueness}, a slightly altered transformation suggested in~\cite{fujimoto2010balanced} resolved this issue, resulting in uniquely determined reduced-order models.
-Krener~\cite{krener2008reduced} suggested a different balancing strategy that applies the balancing to each degree of the polynomial approximation separately.
-Nevertheless, the nonlinear transformation is cumbersome to compute---reducing the efficiency of the nonlinear ROM---and can be ill-conditioned as well.
-Lastly, the development of an error bound similar to the linear case (in terms of neglected Hankel singular values) remains an open problem.
+For \textit{nonlinear} large-scale systems, the theory of balanced truncation is largely developed, yet computationally scalable approaches and efficient ROM development remain open problems.
+The theoretical foundation for balanced truncation of nonlinear open-loop systems proposed by Scherpen~\cite{scherpen1993balancing} defines input and output energy functions and shows that they can be computed as solutions to Hamilton-Jacobi ({HJ}) partial differential equations (PDEs).
+Theoretical extensions of~\cite{scherpen1993balancing} to the closed-loop setting, such as Hamilton-Jacobi-Bellman (HJB) balancing~\cite{scherpen1994normCoprime} and $\mathcal{H}_\infty$ balancing~\cite{scherpen1996hinfty_balancing} have also been proposed for nonlinear systems.
+As in the linear case, there are also structure-preserving balancing such as dissipativity-preserving~\cite{ionescu2010dissipativity} and positive-real balancing~\cite{ionescu2009positive} for nonlinear systems.
+In all of these approaches though, the main challenge is the computational bottleneck of solving HJB PDEs, which is intractable for systems of even modest order.

+Fujimoto and Tsubakino~\cite{fujimoto2008TaylorSeriesBT} use Taylor series approximations of the controllability and observability energy functions, as well as the singular value functions, to solve the HJ equations (an idea that goes back to \cite{Albrekht1961,lukes1969optimal}).
+Their subsequent balanced ROMs are illustrated on a four-dimensional ordinary differential equation (ODE).
+Building on~\cite{fujimoto2008TaylorSeriesBT}, the authors in \cite{sahyoun2013reduced} consider the special class of quadratic models and use Taylor series expansion to solve the HJB equations and balancing transformations.
+However, no numerical examples are given.
+In these existing Taylor-series-based approaches for nonlinear balancing, an explicit structure to obtain the coefficients of the energy function and a corresponding scalable numerical algorithm are missing.